michellechamp/project_resume_champalanne_michelle/README.md

     - Class notes helped me create custom jQuery code
     - Can be found by clicking on main header, Michelle Champalanne, at top of the page
         - Changes text to Michelle Champalanne's Resume

+I reviewed the list of deductions for this project and in the syllabus.